 Under the Prime Sale and Purchase Agreement completed on January 14, 2020, a deferred payment of \$118.0 million, subject to adjustment, may be due to the seller contingent upon the timing of the final PML 52 tract participation in the Agbami field.
 The signing of the Securitization Agreement by Prime in 2021 led the Company reassessing its view of the likelihood of making a contingent consideration payment to the seller.
 The signing of the Securitization Agreement by Prime does not constitute a redetermination of the tract participation and therefore does not trigger the payment of a contingent consideration under the Sale and Purchase Agreement but, at the Company's discretion, could trigger discussions with the seller.
 The outcome of this process is uncertain.
-In 2021, the Company recorded \$32.0 million as contingent consideration and increased this to \$37.8 million in 2023, increasing the Company's investment in Prime.
+In 2021, the Company recorded \$32.0 million as contingent consideration and increased this to \$37.8 million in the year ended December 31, 2023, and to \$39.1 million in the nine months ended September 30, 2024, increasing the Company's investment in Prime.